 Croxley Danes School is part of the Danes Educational Trust - a multi-academy trust set up by St Clement Danes School in June 2016.
 There are currently two schools within the Trust, St Clement Danes School and Croxley Danes School.
 Both schools have their own Local Governing Body which reports to the Danes Educational Trust's Board.

 At Croxley Danes School, our Local Governing Body is Chaired by Rosie Faunch who has been involved with the development of the school for the last three years.
 Details of its governors can be found below.
-In the autumn term there will be an election for a parent governor.
-Details of this will be sent to parents in October.

 Rosie has been working with the team at St Clement Danes since 2014 and is the Chair of the Croxley Danes School Governing Body.
 She has held many roles in hospital management, becoming CEO at Ealing Hospital as it became an NHS Trust before joining BMI Healthcare as the Executive Director of the Princess Margaret Hospital in Windsor.
 She went on to be Regional Director with responsibility for several hospitals before moving into corporate business development and is currently an independent management consultant specialising in Healthcare IT.
 She recently spent 14 years as Chair of Governors at St Helen’s School, Northwood.